If you have suffered injury or illness due to somebody else’s negligence, you may be eligible for compensation.

 An overview of a law firm’s general professionalism and competence is easily made by checking their overall score and accompanying comments on reputable online consumer review sites, such as Trustpilot and Google.

 A presence on peer review platforms that rate attorneys and law firms on legal ability and professional ethics is another good indicator of a personal injury law firm you can trust with your claim.
-Super Lawyers, for example, is a rating service dedicated to listing the best lawyers in over 70 different practice areas across the U.S. based on peer recognition and personal achievement.
+Super Lawyers, for example, is a rating service that lists the best lawyers in over 70 practice areas across the U.S. based on peer recognition and personal achievement.

 Meanwhile, The Million Dollar Advocates Forum is a prestigious group of trial lawyers that only includes members who have won million and multi-million-dollar settlements for their clients.
 Fewer than 1% of U.S. lawyers are members.